ironfroggy/www.ironfroggy.com/contents/software/i-am-worried-about-the-future-of-python.rst

 Python is Expensive On Mobile
 -----------------------------

 A lot of people who are interested in python, but hesitent, worry about the overhead of a dynamic language.
 Things like dynamic displatch and the millions of dictionary lookups per second can burn through CPU cycles.
 The advice has always been, "Buy more or better hardware.
-Iron costs as much as the developer time you'll loose to a more difficult language."
+Iron costs as much as the developer time you'll lose to a more difficult language."

 These problems are only made worse by our untethered devices reliance on batteries.
 Those CPU cycles cost energy, and any tool that saps more battery life is going to be at a disadvantage for mindshare.